 terminally ill permit

 - The South Dakota Game, Fish and Parks (GFP) Department Secretary may provide a special authorization that allows a resident who has been diagnosed by a licensed doctor of medicine to have a terminal illness the ability to hunt deer, antelope and turkey.
 This regulation also authorizes the GFP Secretary to provide the same allowance to persons under the age of 26 who have cancer, other terminal illnesses or a disease which will significantly reduce their life expectancy.
 Hunting under this special authorization may only occur during established hunting seasons and provide a one-time opportunity to harvest no more than one deer, antelope or turkey.
-Learn more.
+Application Learn more.

 A Crossbow/Draw-lock Permit is available to any person who is permanently incapable of using a bow and arrow due to the loss of or use of one or both arms, caused by birth defect, injury, disease, or who is confined to a wheelchair.